eqasim-org/eqasim-france/docs/population.md

 - `data/ban_idf/adresses-93.csv.gz`
 - `data/ban_idf/adresses-94.csv.gz`

-In case you are using the national persons mobility survey or the regional household travel survey (EGT), the following files should also be respectively in place:
+In case you are using the National Person Mobility Survey (EMP) or the Regional household travel survey (EGT), the following files should also be respectively in place:
 - `data/emp_2019/emp_2019_donnees_individuelles_anonymisees_novembre2024.zip`
 or
 - `data/egt_2010/Menages_semaine.csv`